Georgia Tech vs. Duke NCAA Football Odds, Plays and Insights | October 9, 2021

 Georgia Tech vs. Duke College Football Odds, Plays and Insights

-Oddsmakers give the Georgia Tech Yellow Jackets (2-3, 0-0 ACC) the edge when they visit the Duke Blue Devils (3-2, 0-0 ACC) on Saturday, October 9, 2021 in a matchup between ACC rivals at Brooks Field at Wallace Wade Stadium.
-Georgia Tech is favored by 4 points.
-The over/under is 61 in this game.
+The Georgia Tech Yellow Jackets (2-3, 0-0 ACC) are favored by 4.5 points when they visit the Duke Blue Devils (3-2, 0-0 ACC) in ACC action on Saturday, October 9, 2021 at Brooks Field at Wallace Wade Stadium.
+The total has been set at 60.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.